Spot Pricing (for Spot Instances)

 Figure 3 shows how the total price is calculated.

-The prices in the figure are for reference only.
-The actual calculation is subject to the prices in the ECS Pricing Details.
+The prices in the figure are just examples.
+The actual prices are those displayed on ECS Pricing Details.

 Price Change After Specification Change